ecsyjs/ecsy/docs/manual/Getting-started.md

 [More info on how to create components](/manual/Architecture?id=components).

 ## Creating entities
-Having our world and some components already defined, let's create [entities](/manual/Architecture?id=entities) and attach theses components to them:
+Having our world and some components already defined, let's create [entities](/manual/Architecture?id=entities) and attach these components to them:
 ```javascript
 var entityA = world
   .createEntity()